Shubhanflash22/Shubhanflash22/README.md

 **Tools:** C, POSIX, Multithreading

 ---
+### 📅 Time Table Scheduler
+**Jan 2023 – May 2023**
+* Scheduler for BITS community to manage availability and meetings.
+* Members register as staff/students using BITS email.
+* Set personal availability and view availability of others.

+**Tools:** Java, Intellij, MySQL

+---
 ### 📊 Implicit Finite Difference Scheme
 **Jan 2023 – May 2023**
 * Plotted central and implicit finite difference scheme results for 4 wave propagation speeds using **Richter wavelet**.